globalbibletools/gbt/docs/auth.md

 # Authentication

 We are using [NextAuth](https://next-auth.js.org/) to manage authentication.
+Authentication is handled on the api server since there are plans to have multiple apps with a common login.

 Presently only the [email provider](https://next-auth.js.org/providers/email) is supported.
 This provider works by sending temporary magic links in an email.
 When the user clicks the link, they are authenticated.